SebastianRValdivia/BulletsAndBayonets/README.md

 # Bullets and bayonets

-Bullets and bayonets is a real-time strategy game where you are designated as the minister of war and commander in chief of the armed forces of your country.
-Located in a high tense world where wars are just a shoot away.
+Bullets and bayonets is a real-time strategy game where you are designated as the marshal of your country, in a high tense world where wars are just a shoot away.

 ## Mechanics